Network-Level Security Guidelines for Production Deployment¶

 /carbon contexts should be blocked from the DMZ level, i.e., from the proxy server, load balancer, and/or firewall.

 /servicescontext is used in WSO2 Identity Server to expose admin services.
 These admin services are used for performing administrative operations using SOAP requests.

 /carboncontext is used in WSO2 Identity Server to expose the Management Console.
 The Management Console is a user interface for performing some of the administrative operations of a product.

 In addition to the

 /carboncontexts, be sure to expose only the required applications in your product to users beyond the DMZ level in your network.

-It is recommended to use a whitelisting approach when allowing access to resources in your product from the DMZ level.
+It is recommended to identify and use components listed under the allowlist when allowing access to resources in your product from the DMZ level.